Rybo713/V8Swaps/README.md

 # BETA - SkidMarks-BeamNGMods

-Works on V 0.11.0.2 and later
+Works on V 0.6 and later

 Insane Engine Swaps for BeamNG Drive stock cars.
+Maybe some engine sounds if you're lucky :)

 **Description of V8:**